st3rv04ka/dumpparser/README.md

 # dumpparser

 Split a SQL dump to parts.
-Create files *.parse with each table.
+Create a file *.parse for the each table.